sunfounder/newton-lab-kit/docs/source/cproject/ar_dht11.rst

     <iframe src=https://create.arduino.cc/editor/sunfounder01/b9e96e99-59d4-48ca-b41f-c03577acfb8f/preview?embed style="height:510px;width:100%;margin:10px 0" frameborder=0></iframe>

-After the code is run, you will see the Serial Monitor continuously print out the temperature and humidity, and as the program runs steadily, these two values will become more and more accurate.
+Once the code is running, you will see the Serial Monitor continuously print out the temperature and humidity, and as the program runs steadily, these two values will become more and more accurate.

-**How it works?**
+**Understanding the Code**

 #.
 Inclusion of necessary libraries and definition of constants.
    This part of the code includes the DHT sensor library and defines the pin number and sensor type used in this project.